US, UK back Canada in its dispute with India over diplomats

 Meanwhile, a Britain Foreign Office spokesperson said: “We do not agree with the decisions taken by the Indian government that have resulted in a number of Canadian diplomats departing India.”

-India’s order came amid heightened diplomatic tensions between the two countries.
 Relations between New Delhi and Ottawa had been growing strained in recent years but they were pushed to a new low after Canadian Prime Minister Justin Trudeau alleged on September 18 that Indian agents were involved in Nijjar’s assassination near Vancouver in June.

 New Delhi dismissed the allegation as “absurd” and “politically driven”.